embedthis/ioto/README.md

-Embedthis Ioto Samples
+Embedthis Ioto
 ===

-This is the repository for the Ioto samples.
+This is the repository for the Ioto project and code samples.

-It does not contain the Ioto source code and is not used for issue tracking.
+It does not contain the Ioto source code.

 To download Ioto, go to the [Embedthis Builder](https://admin.embedthis.com).

-For issues, go to the [Builder Product Security Center](https://admin.embedthis.com/#/products).

 ## To read documentation: